 Almost any file type may be uploaded to ScienceBase.
 Multiple files may be uploaded to a single item, and these files may be uploaded individually or bundled together in a zipped file.
-The current file size limit for uploads and downloads in ScienceBase is 10 GB.
+The current file size limit for uploads and downloads in ScienceBase is about 30 GB (dependent on users’ local internet connections).
 The limit for number of individual files per item is 100 (note: please upload fewer files so that users can more easily view the list).

 - The Add Item link in the top banner: